paulmenzel/von_null_bis_grafik_in_5_sekunden/linuxboot_and_booting_fast.md

 1. Purism devices
 1. Reseller for used Facebook Open Compute Project systems: http://www.horizon-computing.com/
 1. Google Chromebooks and -boxes (Intel and ARM)
+1. Dell: Systems with GNU/Linux preinstalled, has Linux developers, and LVFS support for a long time

 ## What is needed to improve the situation?